philips-software/odin/README.md

 ### `@Configuration` decorator
 > _Deprecated, to be removed in a future major version.
 Strict mode will be the default and only behavior._

-This decorator is used to apply a [configuration](#configuration) to [`odin`](#api) before the other decorators are evaluated.
+This decorator is used to apply a [configuration](#configuration) to [`odin`](#api) before other decorators are evaluated.
 For it to work, this decorator needs to be evaluated before any other decorator (in the import/evaluation tree).
 The options can be seen in the [`ConfigurationOptions` interface](./src/decorators/configuration.ts).

 This snippet shows how to apply a configuration using the decorator:
 ```typescript